 Click on each item to find the link.

-1 bottle of unscented coconut oil that is saponified This is the soap part of the recipe (it foams and mixes and doesn’t separate as easily) This will make a lot of toothsoap 32 oz bottle.
+1 bottle of unscented coconut oil that is saponified This is the soap part of the recipe (It foams and mixes and doesn’t separate as easily.)
+This will make a lot of toothsoap.

 Add peppermint extract to bottle.
-I add 1/2 tsp to 2 tsps depending on how my family likes it.
-Add 3 or 5 drops of toothsoap to your tooth-brush and brush your teeth as you normally would.
+I add 1/2 teaspoon to 2 teaspoons depending on how my family likes it.
+Add 3 or 5 drops of toothsoap to your toothbrush and brush your teeth as you normally would.

 Whitening Your Teeth

-I also have found that toothsoap doesn’t whiten your teeth so I found something I use 2 to 3 times a week to keep them white.
-I sprinkle this on my tooth-brush with the toothsoap.
+I have found that toothsoap doesn’t whiten your teeth so I found something I use two to three times a week to keep them white.
+I sprinkle this on my toothbrush with the toothsoap.